derrykid/Linux_Cmds/networking.md

 - Session layer: Manages sessions between applications, maintaining and terminating connections.

-- Transport layer: Provides reliable data transfer between end systems.
+- Transport layer: Create datagrams and segments.
+Provides reliable data transfer between end systems.
 It ensures complete data transfer with error recovery and flow control.
 It has port address: src port address and des port address. **The layer says to application: ok which application has this data?** Protocols that defines segment: TCP, UDP.

 - Network layer: Responsible for data transfer between different networks.
 It handles logical addressing, routing and packet forwarding. **Creates packet from segment.** It has IP addresses, the source IP address on network, and destination IP address. **IP, ICMP, OSPF is this layer.**